electric-sql/electric/website/docs/integrations/neon.md

 > [!Tip] Need somewhere to host Electric?
 > If you need somewhere to deploy Electric then [Neon works well](https://neon.tech/docs/guides/render) with [Render](./render#deploy-electric).

+## PGlite

+Electric and Neon have also collaborated to develop [PGlite](/product/pglite), which was started as a project by Neon's CTO, [Stas Kelvich](https://github.com/kelvich).